Visit Bug-ingham Palace

 The region is full of walking trails including the Bibbulmun track, that pass through some of the region's most beautiful areas, especially in Spring with the wildflowers in bloom.
 Purpose built cycling trails through some beautiful terrain are accessible from towns throughout the region.
 The Munda Biddi Trail is a world-class, nature-based off-road cycling experience which winds through unspoilt river valleys and magnificent forests.
 Check www.trailswa.com.au for a full list of walking and cycling trails and to download their app.

-There are two art trails in the region making the most of the beautiful scenery.
+Three dedicated art trails in the region making the most of the beautiful forest and garden scenery.
 Understory – Art and Nature in Northcliffe features artworks along a 1.2km walk trail through pristine native forest.
 The Swarbrick Art Trail, near Walpole is located among some of the oldest trees in Australia, specifically old growth karri trees.
 The Holberry Sculpture Walk in Nannup features West Australian sculpture artists through Holberry House garden, there are also many other open gardens in the area.

 A series of fire lookouts were constructed during the 1930s and 1940s at the top of some very tall Karri trees surrounding Pemberton and Manjimup.
 These lookouts were a way of spotting fires in the tall Karri forest.
 Today you can still climb three of these lookout trees and take in 360 degree views from the top.
 Pictured below is the Dave Evans Bicentennial Tree, the tallest of the three standing at 75 metres.
 Learn more about the trees at pembertonvisitor.com.au.